Tuesday, April 16, 2013

 On the face . . . in the cast . . . . oh, dear God.

-And, did I mention The Dog?
+And did I mention The Dog?
 Sadie has had a quarter-sized bare spot on her side that has recently started to worry her a lot.
-So, we went to the vet this morning.
+A trip to the vet later, we have ruled out mange.
+And, there were no mast cells.
+But it is worrisome when the vet is stumped.

-And so, this is where we end up.
+At any rate, this is where we end up:

 Too many pieces

 Last Tuesday (one week ago), my daughter broke her foot in a bad landing from an emergency dismount.
-Nutmeg may have been stung, or she may have brushed the electric fence.
-Regardless, the emergency dismount was the right thing to do in the situation.
+Nutmeg may have been stung, or she may have brushed the electric fence, and took off like a shot.
+Choosing to do the emergency dismount made sense in that situation.

 (Navicular bone ain't right).

-And then he ordered a CT Scan.
-Which showed that her navicular bone had broken into several (5) small pieces.
+The scan showed that her navicular bone had shattered into several (about five) small pieces.

-Sadly, the prognosis is that she will likely end up with early arthritis.
+I appreciated his candor and his restraint.
+The prognosis is that she will likely end up with early arthritis.
 With or without surgery.
 So why suffer the "slice-and-dice?"
-(Tessa's exact words).
+(Tessa's words).

 On the upside, I'm really into knowing the weather.
-Surely, my arthritic daughter will be able to tell me when a storm is moving in.
+Hopefully, my arthritic daughter will be able to tell me when a storm is moving in.

 Sunday, April 14, 2013